-- Call the tool: Enter the tool data.
+▶ Call the tool: Enter the tool data.
 Confirm each of your entries with the ENT key.
-Do not forget the tool axis - Press the L key to open a program block for a linear movement - Press the left arrow key to switch to the input range for G codes. - Press the G0 soft key if you want to enter a rapid traverse motion. - Retract the tool: Press the orange axis key Z in order to get clear in the tool axis, and enter the value for the position to be approached, e.g. 250.
-Confirm with the ENT key - Confirm Radius comp.: RL/RR/no comp? by pressing the ENT key: Activate the radius compensation - Confirm the Miscellaneous function M? with the END key: The TNC saves the entered positioning block - CYCL DRILLING THREAD

-1.3 Programming the First Part

-TOOL CALL

-G00
+Do not forget the tool axis

+Press the L key to open a program block for a linear movement

+Press the left arrow key to switch to the input range for G codes

+Press the G0 soft key if you want to enter a rapid traverse motion

+▶ Confirm Radius comp.: RL/RR/no comp? by pressing the ENT key: Do not activate the radius compensation

+► Confirm the Miscellaneous function M? with the END key: The TNC saves the entered positioning block

-- Call the cycle menu - Display the drilling cycles
+► Call the cycle menu

+▶ Display the drilling cycles